Geese In Parking Lots

 Store patrons, and owners often feed the geese because "they are so beautiful".
 They typically feed them white bread which can cause metabolic bone disorder, which retards growth and weakens bones, eventually giving them a shorter, less healthy life because of lack of nutrition.
 If you did not know any better and you were offered chocolate everyday vs. healthy food, you would eat it until your health declined, and at that point you may not know the difference and the damage would already be done.

 If you feed them, they will come.
 A no-feeding the waterfowl or wildlife policy may be a good idea at your workplace.
-If Oklahoma's Canada Goose problems continue to escalate like they have been for the past 5 years, we may soon see policy changes that may emulate New York's Goose control guidelines where geese are often rounded up in temporary pens, placed into large box trucks and CO2 tanks are opened up to euthanize and kill them, after which they are taken to a landfill.
+If Florida's Canada Goose problems continue to grow, we may soon see policy changes that may emulate New York's goose control guidelines where geese are often rounded up in temporary pens, placed into large box trucks and CO2 tanks are opened up to euthanize and kill them, after which they are taken to a landfill.
 If you love the geese, please do not feed them in inappropriate places, and if you insist on feeding them, feed them proper grains vs. white bread.

 The slightly raised grass islands found in parking lots provide a great vantage point for geese to see predators coming from far, far away.